top of page

-Accepting our new reality, and truly grieving.
+Accepting our new reality, and truly grieving in a healthy way.

-Grief Pitfalls: Bypassing and Getting Stuck
+Grief Pitfalls: Getting Stuck & Bypassing

 I know it seems so obvious that it's almost laughable, but if the first step in the grief journey is acceptance and actually grieving our losses, the truth is...
 We're terrible at doing it!